WOUNDS HEAL FASTER WITH WHEATGRASS EXTRACT

 What would you advise, doctor?

 Well, in my pre-wheatgrass days I would have recommended perhaps an emollient cream or possibly some hydrocortisone cream if that didn't work.
 (I can hardly believe now that that is what I used to do!)
-But I would not have been satisfied with either application knowing it was unlikely to be helpful.
+But I would not have been satisfied with either application because they were likely to be of little use.

-There is in fact little available in our pharmacopeia that actively HEALS damaged or broken skin.
+There is little if anything available in our pharmacopeia that actively HEALS damaged or broken skin.
 Arnica (a herbal) could be a possibility, but it can't be applied to open wounds.

-In this case, I applied a smidgen of wheatgrass cream.
-It healed the wound and relieved the boy's pain, overnight.
+In this particular case, I applied a smidgen of wheatgrass cream which healed the wound and relieved the boy's pain, overnight.